 Every employee should be able to work in a safe environment knowing they are protected from the risk of injury, and this includes people who work for their local council.
 Many people work for local authorities, covering a range of job roles that might leave them vulnerable to suffering an injury or accident at work – it’s not just people working in council offices; you may be able to claim against your local authority if you are employed by them as a:

 If you are a council worker or employee of a local authority and have suffered an injury whilst at work, you might be able to make a personal injury compensation claim.
-You can speak to our team 0800 234 6438 for free advice.
+You can speak to a trained legal adviser on 0800 234 6438 for free advice.

 The injuries and conditions suffered by council workers are diverse given the broad nature of roles within a local authority.
 As a council is responsible for everything from housing applications to cleaning the streets of rubbish each claim is unique.
 However, injuries are typically caused by negligence or by occupational hazards, such as equipment not working correctly or safety training not being given.

 Regardless of your injury, your workplace has a duty of care to you to keep you safe from harm.
 This means they must make sure your workplace is safe, your equipment is fit for the role you’re doing and that you’re given the correct training for your role too.

 In any kind of work for the council, tripping hazards are a real problem – whether you’re working in council offices or in a role that requires you to work outdoors or off-site.
 You have a right to be protected from harm as much as is reasonably possible and where hazards aren’t immediately fixable, they should be signposted so you can avoid them.